learn-co-curriculum/python-p4-flask-restful-ud-lab/README.md

 ## Introduction

 In this lab, we'll be building an API for a plant store!
-In addition to our usual Rails code, there is code for a React frontend application in the `client` directory.
+In addition to our usual Flask code, there is code for a React frontend application in the `client` directory.

 The code for the frontend application is done.
-Your job is to create the Rails API so that the `fetch` requests on the frontend work successfully.
+Your job is to create the Flask API so that the `fetch` requests on the frontend work successfully.

 ***